 It’s kinda difficult.
 Like you said, you saw me at #Merky; since #Merky, I’ve kinda been hiding away [laughs].
 Not hiding away, but I haven’t really been anywhere like that, so I’m still not really seeing what’s going on.
 But yeah, it’s difficult because everybody knows who I am so I have to keep that mood and that image every second now.

-“The main thing that music has done is it’s given me something positive to do and to share with my family.”
+“The main thing that music’s done is it’s given me something positive to do and to share with my family.”

 How would you say that music’s changed your life?
 Has it changed your life?